-The Kalalau Trail is a trail along the Na Pali Coast of the island of Kauai.
+The Kalalau Trail is a hiking trail along the Na Pali Coast of the island of Kauai.

 The trail runs approximately 18 km along the north coast of the island from Keʻe Beach to Kalalau Valley.
 The trail has been called one of the most beautiful and dangerous hikes in the United States.
-In the fabulous and completely remote Kalalau Valley from time to time live petty criminals and hippies, but they do not hurt anyone and just want to have their peace.
+In the fabulous and completely remote Kalalau Valley, petty criminals and hippies live here sometimes but they do no harm and just want to have their peace.

-You can walk "for free" to the first beach, Hanakapiai Beach.
-A day trip that many Hawaii tourists integrate into their vacation.
-Experienced hikers with appropriate equipment as well as provisions and water, which is tapped in the rivers and waterfalls, can walk the entire trail - out/back of 22 miles - but must plan for one to three overnight stays.
+You can walk to the first beach "for free" - Hanakapiai Beach.
+A day trip that many tourists undertake during their vacation.
+Experienced hikers with appropriate equipment as well as food and water, which is tapped in rivers and waterfalls, can walk the entire trail - 22 miles in total - but they must plan one to three overnight stays.
 There is also the option of spending the night in Hanakoa Valley halfway through the trail.
-From time to time there are wild boars there.
-Provisions should therefore be stowed in the trees.
+From time to time, there are wild boars here.
+The food should therefore be stowed in the trees.

-The first 2 miles are almost always crowded, a disadvantage that should not deter anyone.
-If you start early enough, you escape these crowds.
-After long and heavy rains, the trail is not recommended and also often closed.
+The first 2 miles are almost always crowded, a disadvantage that should not scare anyone off.
+If you start early enough, you can escape these crowds.
+After long and heavy rains, the trail is not recommended and it is often closed.
 It should be noted that there are several creek crossings after the first two miles.
 There are always heavy rains on Kauai's North Shore.
-If they last only a short time (usually 5-minute showers provide refreshment), the tour is no problem.
-However, if it rains for a longer period of time, so-called "flush floods" can occur.
-Small streams then swell within minutes to raging rivers, which make either a long break or even a turn back necessary.
+If they last only a short time (usually 5-minute rainfalls provide refreshment), the tour is no problem.
+However, if it rains for a longer period, so-called "flush floods" can occur.
+Small streams turn into raging rivers within minutes, which result in a long break or even a return.

-Scenically, the Kalalau Trail passes through an area where a wide variety of Hawaiian plants grow, including a wide variety of palm trees.
+Scenically, the Kalalau Trail passes through an area where a wide variety of Hawaiian plants grow, including many different palm trees.
 A treat for any nature lover.
-The hardships are rewarded with a secluded beach, waterfalls and the sharp-edged cliffs of the Na Pali Coast, majestically perched above the white sand beach.
+The hardships are rewarded with a secluded beach, waterfalls and sharp-edged cliffs of the Na Pali Coast, majestically perched above the white sandy beach.